hpc/charliecloud/doc/faq.rst

 Wait — why could we create a subdirectory of (container path) :code:`/` but not :code:`/mnt`?
-This is because the latter, which is at host path :code:`/var/tmp/image/mnt`, is not writeable by us, despite the overlaid writeable tmpfs.
+This is because the latter, which is at host path :code:`/var/tmp/image/mnt`, is not writeable by us: the overlayfs propagates the directory’s no-write permissions.

 Despite this, we can in fact use paths that do not yet exist for bind-mount destinations::